-If the student's appeal is approved, the student will be placed on Satisfactory Academic Progress Probation (this type of probation is for financial aid purposes only and is separate from academic probation policies).
+If the student's appeal is approved, the student will be placed on Satisfactory Academic Progress Probation.
 While on Satisfactory Academic Progress Probation, certain conditions for academic performance will be set and monitored through an Academic Improvement Plan.
-The probationary conditions will continue each term until the student meets the minimum standard(s) or fails to meet the probationary conditions.
-When the student fails to meet the probations the probation status may revert to a Hold indicating that the student is ineligible for aid.
+The probationary conditions will continue each term until the student meets the minimum standard(s) or fails to meet the probationary conditions the probationary conditions the student is a Hold indicating that the student is ineligible for aid.
 Students are allowed to appeal the loss of eligibility for financial aid twice while in pursuit of a degree.